Benefits of Good Bookkeeping Practices

 Let’s chat today about how good practices for your bookkeeping benefit you and puts more money in your pocket.
 In case you are keeping count, this is item six in the series (see below).

-Grab your cup of tea (Okay don't grab.
+Grab your beverage of choice (Okay don't grab.
 Mind your manners and pick it up nicely.) ... sit back, take a sip.
 Now take a deep breath and relax.
 Focus here.
 Bring your mind on this page right now ...

 So What are Good Bookkeeping Practices?